melloware/react-security-hardening/README.md

 > This is a small chunk of webpack runtime logic which is used to load and run the application.
 The contents of this will be embedded in your build/index.html file by default to save an additional network request.

-You should set `INLINE_RUNTIME_CHUNK` environment variable to false, the script will not be embedded and will be imported as usual.
+Create/update the `.env` file in your project root directory and set `INLINE_RUNTIME_CHUNK` environment variable to false, the script will not be embedded and will be imported as usual.
 More on `GENERATE_SOURCEMAP` later...

 ```properties
 INLINE_RUNTIME_CHUNK=false